kakisoft/slides/accounting-for-engineers/slide.md

 ## case 1 : You got money

-Then you input that amount to debit.
+You input that amount to debit.
 And you input your client to credit.

 <img src="./assets/005.png">